The Basecamp Lakeside Cabins

 The Basecamp Lakeside Cabins are eco-led cabins set on our working farm and wetland reserve, overlooking a private lake with open views of Mell Fell and Blencathra Mountains.

-There will be seven cabins in total, carefully positioned to sit quietly within the landscape, while being in easy reach of our award winning farm shop and cafe.
+There will be seven cabins in total, carefully positioned to sit quietly within the landscape, while being in easy reach of our award-winning farm shop and cafe.

-Bookings open Mid May 2026.
+Bookings open July 2026.

 Basecamp is where adventures begin.

-This is an excellent location to begin your adventures across the district.
+With easy access to the whole of the Northern Lakes, this is an excellent location to begin your adventures across the district.
 Central, well connected, and surrounded by walking, water, wildlife and activity opportunities.

 The Cabins

-Each cabin measures 8.5 metres by 4 metres and is designed as a compact,
+Each cabin measures 8.5 metres by 4 metres and is designed as a compact, carefully planned retreat for two people or small families.

 Each cabin includes:

-•A living area with a wood burning stove.
+• A comfortable living area with a wood burning stove.

-•A mini kitchen with hob, oven, sink, fully equipped.
+• A mini kitchen with hob, oven, sink, fully equipped.

-•An en-suite with walk in shower.
+• An en-suite with walk in shower.

-•One double bedroom and one double sofa bed.
+• One double bedroom and one double sofa bed.

 Our Approach